Maninder416/apache-kafka/Readme.md

 1. Run the docker-compose file.
 2. Run the spring boot app. it will create your required topics that you need.
 3. Make sure your connectors are up and working.
 If it does not configure go to path "/source/docker/" and run script "script.sh".
 4. Make sure, go to control center and check if all the connectors are up.
-5. For testing purpose to confirm, if calculations are done properly, I have prepared one testing stream.
-To check it, first you need to run the method "dataCreationService.generateCanDeleteData()".
+5. For testing purpose to confirm, if calculations are done properly, I have prepared one testing stream.To check it, first you need to run the method "dataCreationService.generateCanDeleteData()".
 It will generate some data and will send the data to topic.
 Make sure KafkaTemplate line in this code is not commented out.
 I have commented it, because I already sent data and I dont want to send the data again and again.
 6. After that, hit the GET API the "http://localhost:9001/result?startDate=2022-01-01&endDate=2022-01-15"
 7. It will generate the fake data between the dates we define in API and replace the actual data on the specific dates which we are getting from topic that we defined in step5.
 Once the data is prepared with actual data and fake data, just send this data to the another topic.
 For example, I am sending this data to topic "test5"
 8. Create the KSQL stream in KSQL DB with the topic "test5" so that whenever the data we send it will save into this KStream.
 Sample to create KStream:
 how to create json steam in ksql db in kafka: